OriyanHemo/AndroidProject/README.md

 # Project Overview
-This project is used for manipulate a libraries using "NEEDED" library dependency technique.
+This R&D project is used for manipulate a libraries using "NEEDED" library dependency technique.
 ## Oriyan's Student Position Project

-Welcome to AndroidProject!
+Welcome to my project!
 This project was a great learning experience for me as I delved into Android Studio and explored new programming techniques.

 ## Project Overview